grnet/synnefo/docs/cyclades-api-guide.rst

 503 (Service Unavailable)   The server is not currently available
 =========================== =====================

+.. note:: In case of a 204 code, response body should be empty

 Server Actions
 --------------

-The request described in this section exists in both Synnefo API and OS Compute API as a multi-operation request.
-The individual operations implemented through this request are in many cases completely different between the two APIs.
-Although this document focuses on Synnefo operations, differences and similarities between the APIs are also briefed.
+Actions are operations that are achieved through the same type of request (``POST``).
+There are differences in the implementations of some operations between Synnefo/Cyclades and OS/Compute.
+Although this document focuses on Synnefo/Cyclades, differences and similarities between the APIs are also briefed.

-|

 ============================= ======== ==========
-Operations                    Cyclades OS Compute
+Operations                    Cyclades OS/Compute
 ============================= ======== ==========
 Start Server                  ✔        **✘**
 Shutdown Server               ✔        **✘**